Colposcopy

-Colposcopy (κόλπος + skopos 'look at') is a medical diagnostic procedure to visually examine the cervix as well as the vagina and vulva using a colposcope.
+Colposcopy (κόλπος + skopos, from σκοπέω, skopéō, 'look at') is a medical diagnostic procedure to visually examine the cervix as well as the vagina and vulva using a colposcope.

 The main goal of colposcopy is to prevent cervical cancer by detecting and treating precancerous lesions early.
-Human Papillomavirus (HPV) is a common infection and the underlying cause for most cervical cancers.
+Human papillomavirus (HPV) is a common infection and the underlying cause for most cervical cancers.
 Smoking also makes developing cervical abnormalities more likely.

 Other reasons for a patient to have a colposcopy include assessment of diethylstilbestrol (DES) exposure in utero, immunosuppression, abnormal appearance of the cervix or as a part of a sexual assault forensic examination.

 Colposcopy is done using a colposcope, which provides a magnified and illuminated view of the areas, allowing the colposcopist to visually distinguish normal from abnormal appearing tissue, such as damaged or abnormal changes in the tissue (lesions), and take directed biopsies for further pathological examination if needed.

 Colposcopy has historical roots in the 10th century when Abulcasis, a renowned Arabian physician, pioneered the use of reflected light to inspect internal organs, with the cervix being the first organ examined in this way.
 The modern procedure was developed by the German physician Hans Hinselmann, with help from Eduard Wirths.
 The development of colposcopy involved experimentation on Jewish inmates in the Auschwitz concentration camp.